Homepage > Journal > The best programming languages for product managers

 Learning JavaScript is an excellent introduction to learning other languages, such as Python.

-Python gains significance and popularity year after year, and it's the next very eagerly recommended programming language for Product Managers.
+Python gains significance and popularity year after year, and it's the next programming language eagerly recommended for product managers.

 A list of Python courses